nchronas/pages_test/README.md

 The templates were derived from the minion_soc.sv.
 Each template could have:

-a) a port template that defines the module's I/O ports, if the module has I/O ports.
+1. a port template that defines the module's I/O ports, if the module has I/O ports.

-b) an instance template that defines the peripheral, along with any variable that is needed.
+2. an instance template that defines the peripheral, along with any variable that is needed.
 This template usually has the read SFRs and the memory region that it uses.
 Finally if the peripheral could be used multiple times e.g. UART, all the names of variables and modules uses a peripheral_number template variable in order to distinguish itself from each different peripheral instance.

-c) an init template that has any register that needs to have a specific value at reset.
+3. an init template that has any register that needs to have a specific value at reset.

-d) a bus template that has holds all the write SFRs.
+4. a bus template that has holds all the write SFRs.

 Any custom peripheral could be added by implementing any of the above templates.